Coding Speech through Vocal Tract Kinematics: Methods

-The original 200 Hz EMA data is downsampled to 50 Hz to match the sampling rate of the SSL features, and z-scored within utterances.
-A low-pass filter is applied to the features to remove high-frequency noise, where the frequency threshold is set as 10 Hz.
-We used the 9th layer of the WavLM Transformer encoder from which the features are extracted for inversion (see Appendix A.1 for the selection procedure).
+The original 200 Hz EMA data is downsampled to 50 Hz to match the sampling rate of the SSL features, and each channel is z-scored within utterances.
+The 9th layer of the WavLM Transformer encoder is used to extract speech features for the inversion, where the input audio has 16000 Hz sampling frequency, zero mean, and unit variance.
+A low-pass filter is applied to the features to remove high-frequency noise using the Butterworth fitler with order of 5, where the frequency threshold is set as 10 Hz.
+The linear inversion model is trained by ordinary least squares.
+All data in MNGU0 dataset are used for training the main model after selecting the best layer using cross-validation.
+See Appendix A.1 for the details of the layer selection procedure.
 The resulting AAI model outputs 12 channels of EMA (X and Y axis of each of 6 articulators) with 50 Hz frequency.

+We claim the proposed AAI model can be universal based on two hypotheses.
+First of all, all individual articulatory spaces lie on the same linear space.
+Articulatory space is defined as a vector space where each basis corresponds to physical location of a specific articulator.
+The space is speaker dependent as individual has different vocal tract anatomy.
+However, an affine transformation between two spaces exists that spatially aligns different vocal tract structures.
+As elaborated in \S \ref{relatedwork:AAI}, empirical evidence is demonstrated by \cite{cho2023self} and we also report in \S \ref{sec/univ_aai}.
+This suggests that despite variable vocal tract anatomies there exists a common basis to which all individual articulations can be registered.
+All we need is a high quality measurement of any articulatory space, which we claim the MNGU0 is sufficient for this purpose.

+The second hypothesis is that the SSL-linear AAI is speaker agnostic.
+This again requires the following propositions to hold: there exists a subspace in SSL features that is agnostic to voice identity, and a linear mapping used to project the features to the subspace is also speaker independent.
+This means that even if the SSL-linear AAI is trained only on the MNGU0 speaker's voice, the model should project speech from other speakers to the same articulatory space.
+We provide empirical evidence to support this hypothesis in a later section (\S \ref{sec/spkid}), where we show that the inference remains consistent after converting between different voice identities.